DevopediaOrg/AcronymLookup/README.md

 If running in Google Colab, installation is part of the Jupyter Notebook `Acronyms.ipynb`.

-If not Google Colab, following this procedure:
-- Run `pip install -r requirements.txt` to set up Python dependencies.
+If not Google Colab, run `pip install -r requirements.txt` to set up Python dependencies.
-- Install and configure Postgres by running `bash postgres/install.sh` DB schema is in file `postgres/setUpDb.sql`.

 # Process